TL;DR

 When AI empowers builders, it unlocks meaningful opportunities for innovation and becomes a powerful driver of positive change across many areas of life.

-Building trustworthy AI requires organizations to make responsibility a core principle, anticipating evolving risks, strengthening safeguards as technology advances, and addressing emerging threats before harm occurs.
+Building trustworthy AI requires organizations to embed responsible AI principles and AI governance as core priorities, anticipating evolving risks, strengthening safeguards as technology advances, and addressing emerging threats before harm occurs.

 Learning before harm happens